ddionisio/MateAnimator/README.md

 Based on: https://github.com/absameen/Animator_Timeline

-Now remade to use HOTween: http://www.holoville.com/hotween/index.html
+Now remade to use DOTween: http://dotween.demigiant.com/index.php

 This takes advantage of Sequence and the ability to cache all the tweens at startup.
 This allows the Animator to be used in critical parts of the game.